Connecting YOU to the resources in the community

 956-630-4878

-Mujeres Unidas provides counseling for survivors of domestic violence and sexual assault.
-Survivors are able to learn about the dynamics of domestic violence and sexual assault and safety planning.
-Mujeres Unidas is the only agency that provides Emergency Shelter and Support Services to victims of domestic violence and sexual assault in Hidalgo County.
+Mujeres Unidas, provides counseling for survivors of domestic violence and sexual assault.
+Survivors are able to learn about the dynamics of domestic violence and sexual assault, and safety planning.
+Mujeres Unidas is the only agency which provides Emergency Shelter and Support Services to victims of domestic violence and sexual assault in Hidalgo County.
 Support services include:

 For more information, visit the Loaves and Fishes Facebook page at www.Facebook.com/mujeres.unidas.94.